FormidableLabs/victory/CONTRIBUTING.md

 $ yarn install
 ```

+> *Note*: We use Yarn 1 and not the newer, different Yarn 2+ projects.
+Please use at least the minimum `yarn` version specified in `package.json:engines.yarn`.

 Run a development server and check out the demos.
 This command will also build and watch `lib/` and `es/` directories in all packages, so your demos will always be in sync with code changes.

 ```sh